 E-mail us and we will generate log-in details for you to pick up at reception so that you can enrol online.

 ******PLEASE REGISTER TO USE OUR ON-LINE SYSTEM******

-Electronic Prescription Service will be available at the practice from 27 February 2013.
+Electronic Prescription Service is available at the practice.
 For further information speak to your local pharmacy or go to www.connectingforhealth.nhs.uk/eps .